 5. Know your weakness & improve.

 Spend more time to know your weakness and write it.
 Try improving these weaknesses by practicing more topics in a short time.
-Do not try to achieve this step in just 1-2 days, daily work and improvement is the key to success.
+Do not try to achieve this step in just 1-2 days, daily work and improvement are the keys to success.

 Recommended For YouCELPIP Vs IELTS